FourierFlows/GeophysicalFlows.jl/README.md

 ```

 GeophysicalFlows.jl requires Julia v1.6 or later.
 However, the package has continuous integration testing on
-Julia v1.10 (the current long-term release) and v1.11. _We strongly urge you to use one of these Julia versions._
+Julia v1.10 (the current long-term release), v1.12, and v1.11. _We strongly urge you to use one of these Julia versions._

 ## Examples